Nice3point/RevitTemplates/Readme.md

 - IDE: select one of the Revit templates from the New Project dialog in JetBrains Rider or Visual Studio.
 - CLI: run `dotnet new revit-addin` or other available [templates](docs/Templates.md).

-For more information, read our [Step-by-step Guide](docs/Step‐by‐step-Guide.md) and check Wiki (https://github.com/Nice3point/RevitTemplates/wiki).
+For more information, read [Step-by-step Guide](docs/Step‐by‐step-Guide.md) and check [Wiki](https://github.com/Nice3point/RevitTemplates/wiki).